Penn Carey Law - Logo

 Teaching Law Firm

-The Gittis Legal Clinics at Penn Carey Law put students on the frontlines of representing real clients.
-Clinical legal studies bridge the knowledge learned in the classroom with real-world practical experience under the guidance of dedicated clinical faculty.
+The Gittis Legal Clinics at Penn Carey Law put students on the front lines of representing real clients.
+Clinical legal studies bridge the knowledge learned in the classroom with real-world experience under the guidance of dedicated clinical faculty.

 As lead counsel on their cases, students build relationships with diverse clients, develop essential lawyering skills, enhance their professional development, and apply their talents and creativity in a real law firm setting.
 Under the close supervision of experienced clinical faculty, students hone their skills in a professional environment while meeting the legal needs of underserved communities and rendering tens of thousands of hours of pro bono legal services.